May 13, 2020

 The article states that “the 3-day olds slept as deeply as elderly foragers, moving down through light and medium sleep until they reach deep sleep.
 But the way the youngsters moved between different sleep states was different from their elders.
 Instead of waking up immediately, like the foragers who move directly from deep sleep to consciousness, the youngsters sometimes dipped back down into deep sleep when it had looked as if they might be about to wake, and often moved back and forth between light, medium and deep sleep...Once foragers wake in the morning they remain active until sunset, but the youngsters only woke for several hours at a time before dozing off again.
 Overall the youngsters slept as much as their elders and were as easy to wake when the lights went on, but the older bees had a well-defined sleep pattern that the youngsters lacked.
 So young bees do sleep, despite their 24 h lifestyle.”

 So there you have it – honeybees do sleep!
 It's just one of the many fascinating aspects of these little creatures.
+It's just one of many aspects that contribute to the benefits of real Manuka honey, especially when considering its uses in skin care, like treating acne.
 However, when it comes to buying real Manuka Honey, it can be quite challenging.
 To ensure you make the right choice, be sure to go through our guide first.

 To learn more about Bees & Trees, click here.